C-L-I-C/CLIC/README.md

 [Ryan](https://github.com/ryanflitcroft) | [Clayton](https://github.com/clayton-knapp) | [Denzel](https://github.com/xDenzelB) | [Alice](https://github.com/alicehsing)

 ### Instructions
-To use CLIC, install the following terminal command: npm i @csjknapp/clic-client -> npx @csjknapp/clic-client
+To use CLIC, install the package with following terminal command: npm i @csjknapp/clic-client and then run the package with the following command: npx @csjknapp/clic-client
-// may need to update when re-deployed on Heroku

 Follow the command line instructions to start playing and chatting in your terminal!